Dox-Box/Juno3DEngine/README.md

 <br />
 <br />
 User-generated runnable scripts for the program are stored inside engine/res/scripts.
-The built-in editor uses this format (.mdnt) to position objects in the world-space, and can also be used to adjust other settings, such as light characteristics.
+The built-in editor uses this format (.orbt) to position objects in the world-space, and can also be used to adjust other settings, such as light characteristics.